 Wednesday June 24, 2015

 We thought the boat was fully insulated and found out that wasn’t true when we began to rip out the ceiling in the forward salon.
 All of the insulation there had been removed for what we’re assuming was a place for previous owners to hide drugs.
 I guess that’s just one of the things you have to deal with when you buy an ex drug running boat.
 The v-berth did have insulation…but it was only sheet insulation which we don’t quite trust because we wanted to prevent condensation from forming behind the foam and causing eventual corrosion.
 The overhead has spray foam insulation and we’d like to continue that throughout the boat.
+To find a good salon that suits your personal style and caters to your needs, one can view more here.

 Having had a little experience with doing spray foam insulation ourselves from adding a little extra thickness to the existing insulation of Serendipity’s fridge (which you can read about here), Matt felt confident that he could cover the easily accessible areas of Daze Off himself.